Foundations of Glens Falls Nation

 Each school will create a plan for moving students in the hallway.
 This will address physical distancing objectives and reduce bi-directional foot traffic as students move between classrooms.
 Procedures will be shared with staff and students at the start of the school year, marked with visual aids (such as arrow signs, cones, or tape), and reinforced through frequent written and/or verbal reminders.

-Additionally, we must ensure that a distance of 12 feet in all directions is maintained between individuals while participating in activities that require projecting the voice (e.g., singing), playing a wind instrument, or aerobic activity resulting in heavy breathing (e.g., participating in gym classes).
+Additionally, we must ensure that a distance of six to twelve feet in all directions—as prescribed by State and local Departments of Health, and subject to change as the pandemic progresses—is maintained between individuals while participating in activities that require projecting the voice (e.g., singing), playing a wind instrument, or aerobic activity resulting in heavy breathing (e.g., participating in gym classes).
 Modifications will be made to those classes and curriculum to accommodate this.

 Our school district has evaluated our auditoriums, gymnasiums, and cafeterias to provide additional learning spaces for students that are more easily appropriately socially distanced.
 We have also evaluated smaller spaces in the school building, such as elevators, copying rooms, and faculty rooms, and will be limiting the use of these spaces.
 These identified spaces will require the use of face coverings and occupancy should not exceed 50% of the maximum, unless the space is designed for use by a single occupant.

 All meals and snacks will be served and eaten while adhering to social distance requirements.
-This may involve individually-plated meals eaten at desks in classrooms, or in the cafeteria with only a few students per table, as per six-foot social distancing requirements.
+This may involve individually-plated meals eaten at desks in classrooms, or in the cafeteria with only a few students per table, as per social distancing requirements current at the time.
 Please see the Food Services section of this plan for additional details.

 Personal Protective Equipment (PPE)